Walle1493/ThinkTwice/README.md

 ]
 ```

-P.S.: You are supposed to make a change when dealing with other datasets like TriviaQA or NQ, because we split passages by '\n' character in NewsQA, while not all the same in other datasets.
+P.S.: You are supposed to make a change when dealing with other datasets like [TriviaQA](https://github.com/mandarjoshi90/triviaqa) or [Natural Qeustions](https://github.com/google-research-datasets/natural-questions), because we split passages by '\n' character in NewsQA, while not all the same in other datasets.

 ## Train